Top Puerto Rican Festivals: Culture, Music, and Culinary Delights

 Noche de San Juan

 Noche de San Juan, or Saint John’s Eve, is like New Year’s Eve but with more splashes and fewer resolutions.
 Celebrated on June 23, this unofficial holiday marks the birth of Saint John the Baptist.
 The highlight?
-Locals head to the beach and, at the stroke of midnight, take seven backward plunges into the ocean to wash away negativity and bring good luck (Puerto Rico Activities).
+Locals head to the beach and, at the stroke of midnight, take seven backward plunges into the ocean to wash away negativity and bring good (Puerto Rico Activities).

 ActivityDescription